Jeremy Hill

-Jeremy Hill (born October 20, 1992) is a former American football running back.
-He was drafted by the Cincinnati Bengals in the second round of the 2014 NFL Draft.
-He played college football at Louisiana State University (LSU).
-After a promising rookie year, he was plagued with injuries for the rest of his Bengals tenure, eventually signing with the Patriots, with whom he won a Super Bowl while on the Injured Reserve.
+Jeremy Hill (born October 20, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers (LSU) and was selected by the Cincinnati Bengals in the second round of the 2014 NFL draft.

-High school career
+He spent his first four professional seasons with the Bengals, where he had a promising rookie year and remained as the Bengals' feature back for most of the next three years.
+He tied with three other players for most rushing touchdowns in 2015, but missed much of the 2017 season due to injury.
+He signed with the New England Patriots in 2018, with whom he won Super Bowl LIII, despite missing almost the entirety of the season due to injury.
+After a year away from football, Hill signed with the Las Vegas Raiders during the 2020 offseason, but was released two days later.
+After attempting a comeback in the XFL in 2022, Hill retired during the 2023 offseason.

+Early life

 A native of Baton Rouge, Louisiana, Hill attended Redemptorist High School, where he was a three-sport athlete in football, baseball, and track.
 In football, Hill was an All-American running back for the Wolves.
 He was a teammate of future LSU offensive lineman La'el Collins.
 He finished his senior season in 2010 with 302 carries for 2,260 yards and 36 touchdowns.

 Regarded as a four-star recruit by the Rivals.com recruiting service, Hill was listed as the No. 21 running back prospect in the class of 2011.